Book an appointment online

 Not sure if you suffer from lipoedema?

-You can try out the "Munich Lipedema Score (MLS)" together with your treating doctor.
-The Munich Lipedema Score was developed by PANTEA® founder Dr. Anna-Theresa Lipp and other experienced plastic surgeons in Munich to make it easier for doctors to make a diagnosis, standardize the diagnosis of lipoedema and classify lipoedema.
+Together with your treating physician, you can try the “Munich Lipedema Score (MLS).”
+The Munich Lipedema Score was developed by PANTEA® founder Dr. Anna-Theresa Lipp and other experienced plastic surgeons in Munich to help physicians make a diagnosis, standardize the diagnosis of lipedema, and classify lipedema.

 Video: Lipedema symptoms - signs & diagnosis